-Servicing of generator sets presents unique problems.
+Servicing of marine engines and generator sets presents unique problems.
 In many cases boats cannot be moved to a repair facility.
-Generator sets cannot be compared to the servicing of automobiles, trucks or even farm equipment.
+Marine engines cannot be compared to the servicing of automobiles, trucks or even farm equipment.
 Failures often occur in remote areas far from competent assistance.
-Generator sets are taxed far more severely than auto or truck engines; therefore, maintenance schedules must be adhered to more strictly.
-Failures begin with minor problems that are overlooked and become amplified when not corrected during routine maintenance.
+Marine engines are taxed far more severely than auto or truck engines; therefore, maintenance schedules must be adhered to more strictly.

+Failures can begin with minor problems that are overlooked and become amplified when not corrected during routine maintenance.